Brownbanded Bamboo Shark, Grey Carpetshark (IUCN).

 Easy to approach with slow casual movements.
 Will bolt if molested.

-I have also encountered them in the Gulf of Thailand, and at sites around Malapascua Island in the Philippines.
+I have encountered them in the Gulf of Thailand, at Nusa Penida on the south coast of Bali, and at various sites around Malapascua Island in the Philippines.

 Grey Bamboo Shark An extremely similar species.
 Distinguished by smaller size, less distinct white edging on gill openings, straighter posterior margins of dorsal fins, and no banding at all on adults.